yckuo-sdc/awesome-hacking-tools/README.md

 # Awesome-hacking-tools
 ## Purpose
-- The collection of hacking tools.
+- The collection of practical hacking tools.
 - The survey of new Chinese hacking tool.
 - Classify the specific hacking tools, such as web shell attacks.